nicksellen/projects/baseNode_docConst.md

 	1. To be eligible to become a volunteer a person:
 		1. must have cumulatively spent at least 7 days as a visitor and
 		1. must have read and accepted the Constitution and Collective Agreements.
-	1. An eligible person may become a volunteer by decision of the in-space members and volunteers.
+	1. An eligible person may become a volunteer by decision of the resident members and volunteers.
 All in-space members and volunteers should be informed of the decision and should not publicly discuss the person beforehand.
-Each participant should vote in secret whether to 'support', 'accept' or 'oppose' the person becoming a volunteer at that time.
+Each participant should vote in secret whether they 'support', 'accept' or 'oppose' the person becoming a volunteer at that time:
-		1. If there is unanimous 'support' the requester becomes a volunteer ,
+		1. If there are only 'support' votes, the person becomes a volunteer or
-		1. or else the assembly should discuss the result and then vote in the same way again:
+		1. else the result should be discussed before the vote is repeated in the same way:
-			1. If there are 3+ times as many 'support' votes relative to 'oppose' votes, the individual becomes a volunteer,
+			1. If there are 3+ times as many 'support' votes relative to 'oppose' votes, the individual becomes a volunteer or
-			1. or else the individual remains a non-volunteer and should not be put forward for volunteership again for at least 7 days.
+			1. else the individual remains a non-volunteer and should not be put forward for volunteership again for at least 7 days.
 	1. A volunteer ceases to be a volunteer:
 		* at their request or
 		* if they have been absent from the space for more than 1 calendar month or